CalumR23/calum/README.md

-# calum
-for class activities
+This is my practice class activites repo